glacier-modding/NavKit/README.md

 * Faster Scene generation
 * Linux and macOS support
 # Building instructions (CLion or Visual Studio)
-You can also build NavKit yourself.
-To build NavKit:
 1. Clone this repository with the '--recurse-submodules' option
 1. Open in Visual Studio or CLion
 1. Cmake should load